bpaflab/bpaflab.github.io/_talks/2022-04-27-HBPRCA-masterclass.md

 ---
 title: "HBPRCA Hypertension Masterclass: The role for vascular / cardiac stiffness assessment in the clinic for cardiovascular risk and management.
 Section: Arterial stiffness assessment in the clinic"
 collection: talks
 type: "Invited talk"
-permalink: /talks/2022-04-27-HBPRCA-masterclass
+permalink: butlin.github.io/presentations/index_2022_arterial_stiffness.html
 venue: "On-line"
 date: 2022-04-27
 location: "Sydney, Australia"
 ---

-A presentation to the School providing an overview of the main research areas in 2022.
+An invited education talk as part of the High Blood Pressure Research Council of Australia Hypertension Masterclass series.